klam2k20/Little-Lemon/README.md

 <h2>Navigation Bar</h2>
 <p>
 All webpages within the Little Lemon website have a responsive navigation bar.
 The navigation bar not only contains all the links to each webpage but also includes an animation on the Little Lemon title.
-When hovering over the Little Lemon text, the title glows and pulses a yellow color as seen in the gift above.
+When hovering over the Little Lemon text, the title glows and pulses yellow as seen in the gif above.
 </p>

 <h2>Homepage</h2>
 <p>
 The homepage has three main components, an image slider, a photo gallery and a set of action cards.
 The image slider uses an animation to automatically sequence through a series of images.
-The photo gallery uses a grid to showcase a set of foods, and drinks.
+The photo gallery uses a grid to showcase a set of foods and drinks.
 The action cards are links to the other remaining pages.
 </p>

 <h2>Menu</h2>